chaoss/wg-metrics-models/metrics-model-libs/starter-project-health/definition/starter-project-health.md

-In this example, the contributor absence factor is 5, since that is the smallest number of people within the community who make up 50% of the commits, so this project would be likely to continue with minimal interruption if a couple of people won the lottery and moved on from the project.
+In this example, the contributor absence factor is 5, since that is the smallest number of people within the community who make up 50% of the commits, so this project would be likely to continue with minimal interruption if a couple of people suddenly left the project.

 ![Contributor Absence
 Factor](https://github.com/chaoss/wg-metrics-models/blob/main/metrics-model-libs/starter-project-health/images/starter-project-health-bus-factor.png)